qts8n/human-seg-mediapipe/README.md

 ## Run

-The script uses background animations stored in their dedicated directories in the `assets` directory:
+The script uses background and foreground animations stored in their dedicated directories in the `assets` directory.

-- `assets/idle` - Background idle animation.
-- `assets/in` - Background animation-in.
-- `assets/out` - Background animation-out.

 Every directory should contain animation frames in `.png` format.
-You can also change the foreground PNG by replacing `assets/foreground.png`.

 Run the script: